iminurnamez/Foxes_vs_Rabbits/README.md

 ISSUES:

   - Zoomers.
-Rabbits that move faster than the rest of the rabbits, which should all move at the same rate.
+Rabbits that move faster than the rest of the rabbits.
+They should all move at the same rate.